Introduction

 • Band 71 (T-Mobile 600 MHz)

-• Band 12/13/17 (700 MHz - AT&T and Verizon)
+• Band 12/13/17 (700 MHz - T-Mobile, Verizon, AT&T)

 • Band 5 (850 MHz CLR)